TJ9659/lost-and-found-mobile-application/README.md

-## University-based Lost & Found System
+## University-based AI Lost & Found System

 This full-stack system streamlines campus lost-and-found management by combining automated image labeling with semantic search.
 Originally developed as a Final Year Project, it bridges the gap between physical offices and digital reporting.